bedstitest/handin_02_changeBox/docs/Journal.md

 NSubstitude allowed the tests to simulate that a charger was connected to a phone, which is a condition for the door to be allowed to lock and a new ID to be saved.
 This was done with the `.Returns()` method that is a part of the fakes methods.
 The call look like this `_chargeControl.IsConnected.Returns(false);`

 `OldId` and `DoorOpen` were both originally attributes, but since they were found necessary in some tests, they were made into properties with private setters.
 This allowed for the tests to actually assert on their value.

+The line coverage for the StationControl class is currently on 98.4% because the case where the user tries to scan an rfid while the door is open doesn't impact the system in any way.

 ## Using CI and GitHub
 ### Jenkins